Staff

 Executive Director

 Lizzie joined ARJFON on March 1, 2019, as the first executive director for the chapter.
-She is an ordained elder in the United Methodist Church and comes to this role after serving two churches for 6 years in the Rio Grande Valley along the border.
 She earned her B.A. in history and public policy at the College of William and Mary and earned her M. Div. at Duke University.
+She is an ordained elder in the United Methodist Church and served congregations in Corpus Christi, San Marcos, Smithville, Edinburg, and Weslaco in the Rio Grande Valley along the border before coming to ARJFON.
 Lizzie has served on the board for Project Transformation Rio Texas, a collaborative ministry that connects college students with meaningful internships and empowers literacy and holistic learning for school-aged children, and the board for United Methodist Campus Ministries of the Rio Grande Valley.
 She is excited to be back in Austin, where she did most of her growing up (Loyal Forever, Austin High!), near to her two adorable nephews and awesome niece.
+Her roommate, Sassy, enjoys chasing squirrels and chewing on sticks.